keyper/keyper-ios-sdk/README.md

 - Adding required appSecreat as KEYConfiguration parameter
 - Improved ticket card view, adding sales type at the bottom of tickets that support it
 - Bug fixes and improvements

+**2017-06-20**

+v0.9.3

+- Adding automatic polling and refreshing for pending tickets (whose barcode is still being generated)
+- Turning the device's screen to max brightness when viewing an old/expired barcode

 ## Getting Started